A stroke can cause a cluster of cognitive problems known as vascular dementia, which can be devastating for both patients and caregivers.

 - Stay hydrated.
 Blood is largely made up of water.
 Therefore, when you are dehydrated, your blood will thicken and have a harder time moving through your arteries.
 Staying hydrated then will thin the blood, increase blood flow, and reduce your risk of blood clots.

-While there are no medications designed specifically for vascular dementia, some drugs used on Alzheimer’s disease patients have shown promise.
+While there are no medications designed specifically for vascular dementia, some drugs used on individuals with Alzheimer’s disease have shown promise.
 Alzheimer’s is a form of dementia, and thus shares many characteristics with vascular dementia.

-One drug that may prove useful for stroke patients is memantine.
-Memantine, also known as Namenda, is used to treat the effects of Alzheimer’s disease and dementia.
-It does not cure these disorders, but it can slow progression and improve certain cognitive skills such as memory and awareness.
+One drug that may prove useful for stroke survivors is memantine.
+Memantine, also known as Namenda, is used to treat the effects of Alzheimer’s disease and other forms of dementia.
+It does not cure these disorders, but it can slow their progression and improve certain cognitive skills such as memory and awareness.

 However, memantine seems to have more effect in the early stages of vascular dementia, in that it slows down the progression.
 Therefore, if the patient’s dementia is advanced, this drug may not be as useful.
 Talk to your physician for more information on the benefits and risks of memantine for post-stroke dementia.